-A relief valve that discharges periodically may result from the thermal expansion of heated water when restricted by a backflow preventer or check valve installed in the cold water supply.
+A relief valve that discharges periodically may be caused by the thermal expansion of heated water when restricted by a backflow preventer or check valve installed in the cold-water supply.
 A means to control thermal expansion must be provided by a qualified plumbing professional.
 Do not plug the relief valve.